CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 5.Ti=“{Deletion}” or “{delete}”

 5.sec=means remove or destroy data (either directly or through an agent) such that there is a reasonable basis for expecting that the data could not be retrieved in the ordinary course.
-No requirement to {destroy.or} data under this Act shall require {a_covered_entity} to {destroy.or} data that are retained for backup or archival purposes to the extent that such systems are not accessed in the ordinary course.
-To the extent such backup or archival systems are accessed in the ordinary course, this Act’s {deletion} requirements shall apply.
+No requirement to {destroy.or} data under {this_Act} shall require {a_covered_entity} to {destroy.or} data that are retained for backup or archival purposes to the extent that such systems are not accessed in the ordinary course.
+To the extent such backup or archival systems are accessed in the ordinary course, {this_Act}’s {deletion} requirements shall apply.

 6.Ti=“{Minor}”